-In both the military health system (MHS) and the civilian sector there is a growing demand for educators who are formally trained in health professions education (HPE).
+In both the military health system (MHS) and the civilian sector there is a growing demand for educators who are formally trained in HPE.
 Some of the most common reasons for this growing demand include:

 Health professionals who want to make education their professional focus.

 Institutions who desire high quality instruction and thus prefer or require teaching faculty to hold a degree beyond their professional degree.

 Accreditation bodies who have increasingly stringent requirements for demonstration of faculty expertise and excellence in curriculum design, instruction, assessment, and program evaluation.

 We've included some citations below specifically addressing the increasing demand for health professionals with additional master’s and doctoral training in HPE.

 - Cervero R.M., Artino, A. R., Daley BJ, Durning S.J.
 Health professions education graduate programs are a pathway to strengthening continuing professional development.
 Journal of Continuing Education in the Health Professions.
 2017 Apr 1;37(2):147-51.

 - Artino, A. R., Cervero R.M, DeZee K.J., Holmboe E, Durning S.J.
 Graduate programs in health professions education: Preparing academic leaders for future challenges.
 Journal of graduate medical education.
 2018 Apr;10(2):119-22.